efdevcon/DIPs/DIPs/DIP-0.md

 * **Other** - Anything else

 ## Resources
 Your DIP may require resources from the Devcon team, so make sure to add them to your draft.
-This will save both us both precious time when evaluating the feasibility of a DIP.
+This will save us both precious time when evaluating the feasibility of a DIP.

 * Tech support
 * Physical room at venue